-PART 6-FINANCIAL MATTERS
+PART 6 - FINANCIAL MATTERS

-68 Source of funds
+67 - Source of funds

-The funds of the Association may be derived from joining fees, annual subscriptions, donations, fund-raising activities, grants, interest and any other sources approved by the Committee.
+The funds of the Association may be derived from joining fees, annual subscriptions, donations. fund-raising activities, grants, interest and any other sources approved by the Committee.

-69 Management of funds
+68 - Management of funds

-- (1) The Association must open an account with a financial institution from which all expenditure of the Association is made and into which all of the Association's revenue is deposited. - (2) Subject to any restrictions imposed by a general meeting of the Association, the Committee may approve expenditure on behalf of the Association. - (3) The Committee may authorise the Treasurer to expend funds on behalf of the Association (including by electronic funds transfer) up to a specified limit without requiring approval from the Committee for each item on which the funds are expended. - (4) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments must be signed by 2 committee members. - (5) All funds of the Association must be deposited into the financial account of the Association no later than 5 working days after receipt. - (6) With the approval of the Committee, the Treasurer may maintain a cash float provided that all money paid from or paid into the float is accurately recorded at the time of the transaction.
+- (1) The Association must open an account with a financial institution from which all expenditure of the Association is made and into which all of the Association's revenue is deposited. - (2) Subject to any restrictions imposed by a general meeting of the Association, the Committee may approve expenditure on behalf of the Association. - (3) The Committee may authorise the Treasurer to expend funds on behalf of the Association (including by electronic funds transfer) up to a specified limit without requiring approval from the Committee for each item on which the funds are expended. - (4) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments must be signed by 2 committee members. - (5) All funds of the Association must be deposited into the financial account of the Association no later than 28 working days after receipt. - (6) With the approval of the Committee, the Treasurer may maintain a cash float provided that all money paid from or paid into the float is accurately recorded at the time of the transaction.

-70 Financial records
+69 - Financial records

-- (1) The Association must keep financial records that- - (a) correctly record and explain its transactions, financial position and performance; and - (b) enable financial statements to be prepared as required by the Act. - (2) The Association must retain the financial records for 7 years after the transactions covered by the records are completed. - (3) The Treasurer must keep in his or her custody, or under his or her control- - (a) the financial records for the current financial year; and - (b) any other financial records as authorised by the Committee.
+- (1) The Association must keep financial records that - a) Correctly record and explain its transactions, financial position and performance; and - b) Enable financial statements to be prepared as required by the Act. - (2) The Association must retain the financial records for 7 years after the transactions covered by the records are completed. - (3) The Treasurer must keep in their custody, or under their control - a) The financial records for the current financial year; and - b) Any other financial records as authorised by the Committee.

-71 Financial statements
+70 - Financial statements

-- (1) For each financial year, the Committee must ensure that the requirements under the Act relating to the financial statements of the Association are met. - (2) Without limiting subrule (1), those requirements include-

-- (a) the preparation of the financial statements; - (b) if required, the review or auditing of the financial statements; - (c) the certification of the financial statements by the Committee; - (d) the submission of the financial statements to the annual general meeting of the Association; - (e) the lodgement with the Registrar of the financial statements and accompanying reports, certificates, statements and fee.
+- (1) For each financial year, the Committee must ensure that the requirements under the Act relating to the financial statements of the Association are met. - (2) Without limiting sub rule (1), those requirements include - a) The preparation of the financial statements; - b) If required, the review or auditing of the financial statements; - c) The certification of the financial statements by the Committee; - d) The submission of the financial statements to the annual general meeting of the Association; - e) The lodgement with the Registrar of the financial statements and accompanying reports, certificates, statements and fee.

-PART 7-GENERAL MATTERS
+PART 7 - GENERAL MATTERS

-72 Common seal
+71 - Common seal

-- (1) The Association may have a common seal. - (2) If the Association has a common seal- - (a) the name of the Association must appear in legible characters on the common seal; - (b) a document may only be sealed with the common seal by the authority of the Committee and the sealing must be witnessed by the signatures of two committee members; - (c) the common seal must be kept in the custody of the Secretary.
+- (1) The Association may have a common seal. - (2) If the Association has a common seal - a) The name of the Association must appear in legible characters on the common seal; - A document may only be sealed with the common seal by the authority of the Committee and the sealing must be witnessed by the signatures of two committee members; - c) The common seal must be kept in the custody of the Secretary.

-73 Registered address
+72 - Registered address

-The registered address of the Association is-
+The registered address of the Association is -

-- (a) the address determined from time to time by resolution of the Committee; or - (b) if the Committee has not determined an address to be the registered address-the postal address of the Secretary.
+- a) The address determined from time to time by resolution of the Committee; or - b) If the Committee has not determined an address to be the registered address-the postal address of the Secretary.

-74 Notice requirements
+73 - Notice requirements